ootsquad/ootsquad/README.md

-# Hi, I am Julian Gonzalez
+# Hi, I am ootsquad

-also known as bigdjooftrash

 ---

 ## What languages do I like / use?